Holomorphic functions on geometrically finite quotients of the ball

 The strategy for proving Theorem \ref{thm-geom-fini-delta-stein} is to use Theorems \ref{thm-parabolique-abelien-delta-stein} and \ref{thm-quotient-hol-cvx} by showing that if $\Gamma$ satisfies one of the assumptions of Theorem \ref{thm-geom-fini-delta-stein}, then its parabolic subgroups are virtually Abelian.
-We do not recall the definition of a geometrically finite group in this article, but instead refer the reader to \cite{bowditchGeometricalFinitenessVariable1995}, or to the description given in \cite[p.
-1031]{chenDiscreteGroupsHolomorphic2013}.
 In connection with the conjecture of Dey and Kapovich, we also show that quotients $\HNC/\Gamma$ with $\delta(\Gamma)<2$ always admit non-constant holomorphic functions, as a particular case of Proposition \ref{prop-KH-ss-ens} below.

 We provide in Section \ref{section-paraboliques} an example showing that the constant 2 in Theorem \ref{thm-parabolique-abelien-delta-stein} is optimal, and an example of a unipotent parabolic group $\Gamma$ for which $\HNC/\Gamma$ is biholomorphic to a bundle of punctured disks over a non-compact Cousin manifold, and is not holomorphically convex.
 By a Cousin manifold, we mean a quotient of $\C^{n-1}$ by a discrete subgroup, which does not admit any non-constant holomorphic function, see \cite{cousinFonctionsTriplementPeriodiques1910,kopfermannMaximaleUntergruppenAbelscher1964,abeToroidalGroups2001}.
 The critical exponent of this example is equal to $\frac{5}{2}$.